Find Grad Schools

 6 Yearly Graduations

 The 10th most popular school in the country for chemical & physical oceanography majors who are seeking their master's degree is University of Connecticut.
 Roughly 27,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,332 per year, while in-state graduate students, on average, pay $18,834 per year.
+The average in-state tuition for full-time undergraduates is $15,672 per year, while in-state graduate students, on average, pay $18,174 per year.
 During the most recent year for which we have data, 6 people received their master's degree in chemical & physical oceanography from UCONN.
-About 56% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 6 Yearly Graduations

 The 10th most popular school in the country for chemical & physical oceanography majors who are seeking their master's degree is University of New Hampshire - Main Campus.
+Each year, around 14,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $15,520 per year, while in-state graduate students, on average, pay $14,170 per year.
 During the most recent year for which we have data, 6 people received their master's degree in chemical & physical oceanography from UNH.

 #10